Memory0498/Roblox-Lua/README.md

-# Disclaimer
+# Advertisement
-Some scripts may not be supported by some scripting utilities.
-(Specifically, free scripting utlities.)
+Some scripting utilities, specially free ones, may not support the complexity of some scripts